LongshengJiang/NGSIM-tools/README.md

 When adding the above packages, their dependencies are automatically downloaded.
 Hence, it may take a longer time.
 Be patient.

 #### Install the NGSIM-tools packages locally
 The following steps are not as elegent.
-Because I want to install julia packages from specific branches or tags of certain github repositories, and I do not know how to make it happen in julia v0.6 by using `Pkg.clone(url)`.
+I want to install julia packages from specific branches or tags of certain github repositories, and I do not know how to make it happen in julia v0.6 by using `Pkg.clone(url)`.
 I did try `Pkg.clone(url, packagename); Pkg.checkout(packagename, branch)` and it did not work for me.

 Instead, as a work around, I will show you how to download the zip files of the packages and install the zip files locally into julia v0.6.